 Applicants must first submit a letter of intent by June 5, 2020.
 The letter of intent will be vetted for the suitability of the topic and the scope and methodology of the writing.
 Upon approval by the FinTech Center, applicants can submit a complete paper by September 14, 2020.
-The completed papers will undergo a peer-review process and five of those papers will be awarded $10,000 each.
+The completed papers will undergo a peer-review process and up to five of those papers will be awarded $10,000 each.
 The competitive funding will be provided to the author(s) in proportion to the amount of work contributed to the final research paper.
 The announcement of awardees will be made on October 11, 2021.
 Awardees are expected to present their research findings at the HBCU Blockchain Research and Innovation Conference Friday, November, 13 and Saturday, November 14, 2021.